Ujjwal-Gupta-web/how-to-deploy-mern-app-to-heroku/readme.md

 ### Error: (the terrific part, but a regular thing in a developer’s life)

 **Error 1:**

-you might find sometimes-
+you may find sometimes-

-fatal: unable to access 'https://git.heroku.com/<appname>.git/': Could not resolve host: git.heroku.com
+fatal: unable to access 'https://git.heroku.com/appname.git/': Could not resolve host: git.heroku.com

-if you encounter something like this, check your internet connection once or try heroku login (which log you again into your heroku cli)
+if you encounter something like this, check your internet connection once

+or

+try

+heroku login (which log you again into your heroku cli)

 **Error 2:**

 While doing

 git push heroku master

-you may get errors like build failed, in that case- scroll up and try to read if they have mentioned some error somewhere or not- sometimes you have a error in your react app , like you have used wrong folder structure and you might have used some wrong conventions.
+you may get errors like build failed,

+in that case-

+scroll up and try to read if they have mentioned some error somewhere or not-

+sometimes you have a error in your react app , like you have used wrong folder structure and you might

+have used some wrong conventions.

 sometimes, it happens due to missing of the version of node in your package.json file,

-you can check the version of node by using the command node -v copy this version and paste that into your package.json file.
+you can check the version of node by using the command node -v

+copy this version and paste that into your package.json file.

 this type of error can also come due to missing of Procfile.

 ### Resources: